 NYC Mayor announced a $5 million City investment to provide free internet-enabled tablets for 10,000 senior NYCHA residents to help them remain connected with their loved ones, in partnership with T-Mobile and Older Adults Technology Services.
 Eligible seniors (62 and older, living alone or with another senior only) can email firstname.lastname@example.org or call (929) 505-6208 and (929) 237-3069 (M-F 9:30 am to 4:30 pm) to register.
 Please let our office know at email@example.com or call (212) 531-1509 if you have any issues.

-Altice/Optimum and Suddenlink is offering free internet connectivity for 60 days.
+-Altice/Optimum and Suddenlink are offering free internet connectivity for 60 days.
 Optimum is also offering access though their special WiFi hotspots.
 Call the numbers below for further information on getting internet at your home 866-200-9522 to enroll in Optimum or 888-633-0030 to enroll in Suddenlink depending on what is available in your location.

 - Additional Resources